 We're not sure it’s possible to beat a dip in a natural pool on warm day.

-Is always beautiful but has a truly amazing atmosphere during local events like Australia Day
+Is always beautiful but has a truly amazing atmosphere, especially at the local Pemberton Pool.

 The South West is home to Western Australia's longest continually flowing river, the Blackwood River at over 300km long.
 Canoeing, camping and events along the banks are very common in each town in the Southern Forests and Valleys region.
 Other common activities along the South West's rivers include fishing, skiing and walking trails.